Survey Results - Trainee feedback on Travers Smith LLP

-Departments to date: Corporate finance and employment
+Departments to date: Funds and Finance

 9.00am: I arrive at the office, head down to the café and get myself some breakfast before going to my desk.
 I have some emails to catch up on as some of the clients I am assisting are not based in the UK.
 After responding to my emails, I review my to-do list and reprioritise my tasks for the day.

-11.30am: I share my first draft of the settlement agreement with the associate for her to review.
+11.30am: I share my first draft of the security agreement with the associate for her to review.
 I explain to the associate why I have included certain clauses and discuss whether this was the correct approach to take.